MY-Climate-Observatory/myco-data/CLIMATExGovernment/my-roadmap-single-use-plastic-2018-2030/README.md

 This Roadmap will be implemented from 2018 leading up to 2030, assuming that all relevant stakeholders will play their roles effectively to support the objectives of this Roadmap.

+Update *22 Sep 2020* : We are currently exploring text-as-data methodology commonly performed in comparative policy analysis.

 ## Data Format
 In progress.